VRCurassow

 We have not been informed how much money this guarantee amounts to; no doubt there are reasons.

-Even so, with a return trip Newark-Curaçao of 6400km, Continental charges $370 for a flight EWR-AMS of 11720km, which makes the Curaçao flight almost four times as expensive per km.
+Even so, with a return trip Newark-Curaçao of 6400km, Continental charged $370 for a flight EWR-AMS of 11720km, which makes the Curaçao flight almost four times as expensive per km.
 No wonder new tourist deputy declares (March 2006) that they're doing well.

 In September 2006, Continental declared they would not need any more guarantees as their occupancy was 70%; the company was even considering doubling the number of flights.